Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains (Smaug) | Other Characters

 - Adaptation Relationship Overhaul:

 - There's no indication in Tolkien's text that he and Legolas are estranged, considering Legolas serves as his representative at the Council of Elrond.
+Given that he does broadly the same in the films, it's possible that they've reconciled in the intervening years.

 - His friendship with Bilbo is entirely omitted.

 - Attack!
 Attack!
-Attack!: In the short battle against Dain's forces, when the first wave of arrows is intercepted by the dwarves' twirly-whirly machines, and dozens of elves get get killed by the gigantic bolts...he immediately orders the archers to fire again, which off course yields the exact same results.
+Attack!: In the short battle against Dáin's forces, when the first wave of arrows is intercepted by the dwarves' twirly-whirly machines, and dozens of Elves get get killed by the gigantic bolts... he immediately orders the archers to fire again, which off course yields the exact same results.

 - Badass Baritone: A rare example among the Elves seen in the films — thanks to Lee Pace, he boasts a deep, imposing voice.